OnelioViera/TypeScript/README.md

 # TypeScript-Programming

-This is a demo repository for practicing Git & GiHub.
+This is a demo repository for practicing TypeScript.

 <dl>
   <dt>TypeScript</dt>